HarryD05/Pathfinding-algorithms/README.md

 ## To do list
 - Add more comments for current code **(Done)**
 - Make site mobile friendly **(Done)**
-- Implement Dijkstra's algorithm
+- Implement Dijkstra's algorithm **(Done - first attempt)**
 - Implement A* algorithm
-- Replace alerts with a modal or on canvas text
+- Improve node and edge mapping algorithm:
   - Refactor check node code to use iteration
   - Add diagonal checks for node check functions
+  - OR instead start from 0,0 (make it always a node) then test all directions for nodes, then test those nodes etc.
+- Replace alerts with a modal or on canvas text
 - Add directional edges

 ## Functionality